dongkunhan/dongkunhan.github.io/_pages/awards.md

     “An E-Learning Platform for Junior Teachers and Teaching Assistants in the Faculty of Engineering” in Teaching and Learning Innovation Expo 2021, CUHK (08/2021)

+* **People’s Prize**

+    “An E-Learning Platform for Junior Teachers and Teaching Assistants in the Faculty of Engineering” in Teaching and Learning Innovation Expo 2021, CUHK (08/2021)

+* **Silver Award in Pedagogical Innovation Category**

+    “An Intelligent Cloud Teacher for Unmanned Robotic Online Laboratory” in Teaching and Learning Innovation Expo 2021, CUHK (08/2021)

 <img src="/images/poster_commendation_award_tlexpo2018.jpg" alt="IEEE" style="width:627px;height:418px;">

 E3.
 Jenny H. Krauss Fellowship 2014: Awarded to top Georgia Tech graduate students with excellent academic record